mariaauslander/data-engineering/README.md

-## Data Engineering Project: Streaming and Querying Game-Related Events
+## A Data Engineering Project: Streaming and Querying Game-Related Events
 ### Using Tools Such as Kafka, Spark, HDFS/Parquet, Presto, and Apache Bench

 This is a simple data engineering project that utilizes multiple tools to emulate a pipeline of game-related events.
 It consists of the following tasks: